-- Anaesthetic ointment that you can buy at pharmacies (such as lidocaine 5%) may relieve itching or pain.
+- A numbing (anaesthetic) ointment that you can buy at pharmacies called lidocaine 5% gel may relieve itching or pain.
 Some people also apply ointment about five minutes before passing urine if this is painful.
 Note: some people are sensitive (allergic) to anaesthetic ointments, and the ointment then makes skin symptoms worse.
 Applying Vaseline® before passing urine may be a helpful alternative to anaesthetic ointment.

-- An ice pack (ice wrapped in a tea towel) placed over the sores for 5-10 minutes may be soothing.
+- Ice wrapped in a tea towel (an ice pack) placed over the sores for 5-10 minutes may be soothing.
 Do not put ice directly on to skin, as this may cause an 'ice burn'.

-- Have lots to drink.
-This can help to make your urine more dilute and may make passing urine less painful.
+- Have plenty to drink.
+This can help to make your urine less strong and less concentrated.
+This may make passing urine less painful.